pippinbarr/cart263-2021/activities/slamina.md

 }
 ```

+Finally, we need to trigger ResponsiveVoice to say the reversed animal name...

-3. Define a `mousePressed()` function and in it
+1. Define a `mousePressed()` function and in it
   * Assign a random animal name from the `animals` array to `currentAnimal` (remember you can use p5's `random()` function for this)
   * Declare a variable `reverseAnimal` and assign the reverse of `currentAnimal` to it by using `reverseString(currentAnimal)`
   * Use ResponsiveVoice to speak `reverseAnimal`

-Now when the program starts, if the user clicks, they will hear the name of a random name backwards.
+Now when the program starts, if the user clicks, they will hear the name of a random animal backwards.

 ---